chrisco23/21deltaengineers.com/wp-content/plugins/filebird/readme.txt

 ###🚀 Tips to manage WP media folders like a pro with FileBird

-* Upload multiple folders and their files directly from computer to WordPress
+* Upload multiple folders and their files directly from your computer to WordPress
-* Create gallery from folders using Gutenberg block of FileBird gallery
+* Create a gallery from folders using the Gutenberg block of FileBird gallery
 * [Create WordPress document gallery](https://ninjateam.org/document-gallery-wordpress/) with shortcode
 * Resize the left sidebar to get an overview of all folders
 * Upload files to a specific folder by choosing the destination folder from the dropdown
 * Easily **search** for the name of file/folder
 * From the page/post composer, **browse** files and folders in the FileBird UI
-* While [customizing WooCommerce email](https://yaycommerce.com/woocommerce-email-template-customization/) with a drag and drop email builder, you can quickly find the images you need
+* While [customizing WooCommerce email](https://yaycommerce.com/woocommerce-email-template-customization/) with a drag-and-drop email builder, you can quickly find the images you need
-* Keep your folders uncluttered by clearing out the old files using **Sort** features
+* Keep your folders uncluttered by clearing out the old files using the **Sort by file size** feature
 * Press ESC to exit bulk select mode

-###⛩️ COMPATIBILITY
+###⛩️ PREMIUM COMPATIBILITY

+With [FileBird Pro](https://1.envato.market/FileBird-Premium), you will be able to use folders to organize posts, pages, WooCommerce products, coupons, templates, and other custom post types.
+These premium-only features include integrations with third-party themes and plugins.

 **THEMES**

 * Avada – #1 WordPress best selling theme of all time
-* Divi - Theme from ElegantThemes (PRO)
+* Divi - Theme from ElegantThemes
 * Enfold – The user-friendliest WordPress Theme ever made
 * Uncode – The highly anticipated Frontend Editor
 * Jupiter - Elementor Multi-Purpose Theme